Boneless Skinless Chicken Breast, 175 gram(s) (1 serving(s)) and Oven Baked Potato French Fries (from Frozen) (1 10 Strips (3 1/2 Inches To 4 Inches))

 Portion Control

-Reduce the portion size of the french fries to decrease the carbohydrate load, which can help minimize glucose spikes.
+Reduce the portion size of the fries.
+Consider having a smaller serving to limit the carbohydrate intake, which can help in managing glucose levels.

 Mindful Eating